Last updated Feb 2026 · 9 min read

 Most independent shops in Rome are closed on Sunday.
 Many are also closed Monday morning — a holdover from the traditional Italian schedule that still applies across a significant portion of small retailers.
 Plan accordingly.
 If Sunday shopping matters to you, markets are your only reliable option: Porta Portese on Sunday morning is the city's largest flea market, running along the Trastevere riverbank from 6am to 2pm.

-Explore Trastevere and Campo de' Fiori on a street food walking tour →
+Trastevere & Campo street food tour

 August is unreliable.
 Many family-run shops close for two to three weeks in the middle of the month.
 The city empties of Romans and fills with tourists; the interesting shops often disappear simultaneously.
 If shopping is a meaningful part of your trip, August is the wrong month.